jonnonz1/nz-statute-book/acts/public/2009/port-nicholson-block-taranaki-whanui-ki-te-upoko-o-te-ika-claims-settlement-act-2009.md

 ### Subpart 4 — Miscellaneous matters

-**Perpetuities**
+**No limit on duration of trusts**

-### 14 Rule against perpetuities does not apply
+### 14 Limit on duration of trusts does not apply
-(1) Neither the rule against perpetuities nor any provisions of the Perpetuities Act 1964— (a) prescribe or restrict the period during which—
+(1) No rule of law or provisions of an Act limiting the duration of a trust, including section 16 of the Trusts Act 2019,— (a) prescribe or restrict the period during which—
     (i) the Port Nicholson Block Settlement Trust may exist in law; or (ii) the trustees, in their capacity as trustees, may hold or deal with property (including income derived from property); or
   (b) apply to a settlement document if the application of that rule or the provisions of that Act would otherwise make the document, or a right conferred by the document, invalid or ineffective.
-(2) However, if the Port Nicholson Block Settlement Trust is, or becomes, a charitable trust, the application (if any) of the rule against perpetuities or any provision of the Perpetuities Act 1964 to that trust must be determined under the general law.
+(2) However, if the Port Nicholson Block Settlement Trust is, or becomes, a charitable trust, the trust may continue indefinitely under section 16(6)﻿(a) of the Trusts Act 2019.

 **Timing of actions or matters**